7 SEO Goals For Business: Optimization For The Right Reasons

 If you are a lead-driven business, it’s likely your customers require at least one personal contact from your company before they buy.
 You may have a higher-than-average purchase price, or your solution involves customization.
 The key to a thriving lead generation SEO campaign is the conversion rate.

 CRO (Conversion Rate Optimization) is almost always the best place to start when you are looking for more leads from your website.
 It’s easier to make direct changes that can dramatically increase your lead flow.

 Implement A/B testing to try different approaches that make it easier for your customers to convert.
 Here are several ways to make an impact right away:

-- Inform your visitor precisely what will happen when they submit the form.
+- Let your visitor know precisely what will happen when they submit the form.

 - Don’t use the word “Submit” on your form buttons (Who wants to submit, anyway?
 It sounds painful.)

-Once your on-page conversion rate is at least 5% (or higher—hopefully much higher), you can turn your attention to increasing targeted traffic.
-This can be accomplished by creating excellent customer-focused content and don’t be afraid to ask for the conversion.
+Once your on-page conversion rate is at least 5% (or hopefully much higher), you can turn your attention to increasing targeted traffic.
+You can accomplish this by creating excellent customer-focused content — and don’t be afraid to ask for the conversion within the content.
 Consider offering a valuable freebie for newsletter signups and then market to your newsletter to create demand.